Saadmohamad/MDCK_cell_analysis/README.md

 Here there should be the link of the paper and some very abstract description

 Fiji Macros files:

--Macro cell count: counts the number of GFP+ nuclei over time, returns number and cell density.
+- Macro cell count: counts the number of GFP+ nuclei over time, returns number and cell density.
--Leader Analysis: reports the speed of migration of leader/follower pairs by tracking the position of the colonies borders over time
+- Leader Analysis: reports the speed of migration of leader/follower pairs by tracking the position of the colonies borders over time

 Installation of the python segmentation app: